Emergence of Fermi-liquid and BCS physics in overdoped cuprates: A BCS approach to the overdoped cuprates

-Even in the context of BCS mean-field theory, {\it the cuprates are special both in that they are d-wave and that they have a relatively small coherence length, $\xi_0 \sim $ 2 or 3 lattice constants.} In particular, $\xi_0$ is comparable to $L_{dis}$, which is likely at least of order $p^{-1/2}$ lattice constants; \footnote{As has been stressed by Tranquada,\cite{tranquadastripepercolation} the RMS variation of the dopant concentration in a region of size $L$ is $\delta p \sim \sqrt{p}/L$.
-Moreover, because the dopant atoms are generally removed from the Cu-O plane, and affect the electronic structure in these planes both through Coulomb interactions and induced strain, even if the dopant positions are entirely uncorrelated the disorder potential is expected to have spatial correlations of substantial extent.} consequently, mesoscopic fluctuations in the local value of $\ell$ inevitably lead to large variations in the local value of $T_c$.
-Therefore, near the edge of the SC dome the effects of disorder are expected to be amplified, leading to an effectively granular state with locally SC puddles emersed in a metallic background.
-Various numerical and analytic studies have confirmed this expectation.\cite{dunghaiandme,Peter2,Peter1,sulangi} Importantly, the inevitable consequence is a more rapid suppression of $T_\theta$ than of the spatially averaged $T_c$.
-Thus, near the edge of the SC dome, phase fluctuations inevitably become important and lead to a breakdown of the mean-field description.
+Abrikosov--Gorkov theory treats disorder in an effective medium approximation.
+This is expected to be extremely accurate in the usual situation in which $\xi_0 \gg L_{\textrm {dis}}$, where $L_{\textrm {dis}}$ is the correlation length of the disorder --- a hierachy that applies to many unconventional superconductors including the iconic example of Sr$_2$RuO$_4$ (ref.\cite{mackenziedisorder}).
+The cuprates are special, even in the context of BCS mean-field theory, in that they are $d$-wave and that they have a relatively small coherence length, with $\xi_0 \sim $ 2 or 3 times the lattice constant.
+In particular, $\xi_0$ is comparable to $L_{\textrm {dis}}$, which is probably of order $p^{-1/2}$ times the lattice constant, and \cite{tranquadaNonmetalStrangeMetal2024}; consequently mesoscopic fluctuations in the local value of $\ell$ inevitably lead to large variations in the local value of \Tc.
+Therefore, near the edge of the superconducting dome the effects of disorder are expected to be amplified, leading to an effectively granular state with locally superconducting puddles emersed in a metallic background.
+Various numerical and analytic studies have confirmed this expectation \cite{dunghaiandme,Peter2,Peter1,sulangi}.
+Importantly, the inevitable consequence is a more rapid suppression of $T_\theta$ than of the spatially averaged \Tc.
+Thus, near the edge of the superconducting dome, phase fluctuations inevitably become important and lead to a breakdown of the mean-field description.